fe2s/fe2s.github.io/source/_posts/2015-04-12-spring-data-and-type-safe-api-for-gigaspaces-xap.markdown

 categories: GigaSpaces, XAP, Spring
 ---

-Spring Data API with a number of fancy extensions is now available for GigaSpaces XAP.
+We have developed Spring Data API for GigaSpaces XAP with a number of fancy extensions.
 Check it out on [github](https://github.com/Gigaspaces/xap-spring-data)

 ### Motivation: ###